B&B Carousell: Site and exterior

+Interior

+Horses and chariots

 The carousel consists of fifty horses and two chariots.
 There are 18 "sections" of horses connected to spokes that revolve around the center of the carousel.
 Sixteen of the sections each contain three horses located side by side.
 Thirty-six of the horses, within twelve of the eighteen sections, can move up and down.
 These horses are connected to brass poles with spiral-groove designs, which in turn are connected to the cranking rods at the top of each section, which rotate when the carousel is in motion.
 Fourteen of the horses, as well as both chariots, do not move.
 Twelve of the stationary horses are spread across four sections.
 The other two stationary horses are located side by side with each of the chariots, which take up the space normally occupied by two horses.
 The stationary horses are also connected to poles, which are connected to stationary rods at the top of each section.

 The original horses were created by carousel-horse carver Marcus Illions, but most of them were replaced by carvings from Charles Carmel in 1927.
 The horses and chariots are installed on a rotating wooden platform, with its inner and outer edges painted red.
 The sizes of the horses vary: the largest horses are located on the outside, while the smallest horses are located on the inside.
 Each of the horses is designed with different motifs and colors, and appear in "a variety of dramatic poses".
-The pole connected to the lead horse contains a plaque stating: "Abraham Lincoln Centennial Horse.
+The lead horse stands alone, and the pole connected to the lead horse contains a plaque stating: "Abraham Lincoln Centennial Horse.
 Riders Not Permitted.
 Built by MC Illions.
 1909."
 To celebrate Abraham Lincoln's 100th birthday in 1908, Illions had carved four horses for different carousels.
 This particular horse was originally installed on the Stubbman Carousel in 1908.
 It is the only horse originally carved by Illions that is still in situ on the B&B Carousell.